Prerequisites: Python + an IDE (a code editor)

 Writing a Generative Function

-In the file, define a function which describes the engineering system you want to explore over,
+In the Python file created above, define a function which describes the engineering system you want to explore over, and add the @generative_function decorator to make it accessible in the app.

 For example, copy the below code to define a simple function which divides two numbers.